Sinology

-Sinology, also referred to as China studies, is a subfield of area studies or East Asian studies involved in social sciences and humanities research on China.
-It is an academic discipline that focuses on the study of the Chinese civilization primarily through Chinese language, history, culture, literature, philosophy, art, music, cinema, and science.
+Sinology, also referred to as China studies or Chinese studies, is the academic discipline of studying China, including Chinese culture, Chinese history, and the Chinese language.
+It is a subfield of East Asian studies involved in social sciences and humanities research on any topic relating to China.
+It focuses on the study of the Chinese civilization primarily through linguistics, history, culture, literature, philosophy, art, music, cinema, and science.
 Its origin "may be traced to the examination which Chinese scholars made of their own civilization."

 The academic field of sinology often refers to Western scholarship.
 Until the 20th century, it was historically seen as equivalent to philology concerning the Chinese classics and other literature written in the Chinese language.
 Since then, the scope of sinology has expanded to include Chinese history and palaeography, among other subjects.

 Terminology

-The terms sinology and sinologist were coined around 1838, derived from Late Latin Sinae, in turn from the Greek Sinae, from the Arabic Sin—which ultimately derive from "Qin", i.e. the Qin dynasty.
+The terms sinology and sinologist were coined around 1838, derived from Late Latin Sinae, in turn from the Greek Sinae, from the Arabic Sin—which ultimately derive from Qin, i.e. the Qin dynasty.

 In the context of area studies, the European and the American usages may differ.
 In Europe, sinology is usually known as "Chinese studies", whereas in the United States, sinology is a subfield of Chinese studies.
 Similar concepts include China Hands, foreigners with extensive practical knowledge and experience in China, and China watchers, foreign commentators on Chinese politics.